cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ## Beginnings as a Researcher

-I wrote about my experience in 16.413 [previously](/posts/20191229-a-semester-of-ai-at-mit/).
+<span id="mers-intro" />I wrote about my experience in 16.413
+[previously](/posts/20191229-a-semester-of-ai-at-mit/).
 In short, I loved the class.
 There were clear applications of the model-based approaches to decision making and temporal reasoning with my work at NASA.
 This class felt right.
 These